-SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2020
+ASSOCIATION OF MONTEREY BAY AREA GOVERNMENTS SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2021

-SUMMARY OF INDEPENDENT AUDITORS' RESULTS I.
+SUMMARY OF INDEPENDENT AUDITORS' RESULTS

-Financial Statements

-Type of auditors' report issued: Unmodified

-Internal control over financial reporting:

-Material weakness (es) identified?
-No

-Significant deficiency (ies) identified that are not considered material weakness (es)?
-None noted

-Noncompliance material to financial statements noted?
-No

-Federal Awards

-Internal control over the program:

-Material weakness (es) identified?
-No

-Significant deficiency (ies) identified that are not considered to be material weakness (es)?
-None noted

-Type of auditor's report issued on compliance for the program -

-Unmodified

-Any audit findings disclosed that are required to be reported in accordance with Section 2 CFR 200 516 (a)?

-No

-Identification of Major Programs

-CFDA Number(s) Name of Federal Program or Cluster

-20.505 Metropolitan Transportation Planning

-Dollar threshold used to distinguish between

-Type A and Type B programs: \$750,000

-Auditee qualified as low-risk auditee?
-Yes
+Financial Statements Type of auditors' report issued l: Unmodified Internal control over financial reporting: Material weakness (es Significant deficiency ( No Significant deficiency ( are not considered mage) None noted Noncompliance material to fin ancial statements noted?
+No Federal Awards Internal control over the prog ram: Material weakness (es No Significant deficiency ( are not considered to be material weakness (es)?
+None noted Type of auditor's report issued for the program - l on compliance Unmodified Any audit findings disc required to be report Section 2 CFR 200 51 ed in accordance with No Identification of Major Program ns CFDA Number(s) Name of Federal Program or Cluster 20.505 Metropolitan Transportation Planning Dollar threshold used to distin Type A and Type B programs: • \$750,000 Auditee qualified as low-risk a Yes

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2020 (Continued)
+ASSOCIATION OF MONTEREY BAY AREA GOVERNMENTS SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED JUNE 30, 2021 (Continued)